SuperOfficeDocs/superoffice-docs/user-guide/en/admin/import-web/configure-import-settings-(products).md

 * **Replace - overwrite existing**: Import data will overwrite existing data in the selected price list.
 * **Skip - do not import**: If products already exist in the selected price list, they will not be imported.

-## Manage product categories, product families and product types that do not exist in SuperOffice
+## Manage product categories, product families and product types not in SuperOffice

 The import source may, for example, contain product categories that are not registered in SuperOffice.
 You must then choose how new product categories, product families and product types are to be managed.
 In the **New values for...** list boxes, you have the following options: